 Many older women who have been through menopause do not insist upon using condoms because they can't get pregnant.
-But the truth is that the physical changes of aging - such as the thinning of the vaginal wall - can make them more vulnerable to STDs, including HIV.
+But the truth is that the make them more vulnerable to STDs, including HIV.

 Medical Matters

 Once emotional wellness is addressed, you're ready to address old-fashioned physical health as well - and that can be complicated when also dealing with the aging process.